-In this section, we’ll cover filling up the columns with keyword and Google AdWords Keyword Tool data.
+In this section, we’ll cover filling up the columns with keyword and Google Ads Keyword Tool data.

 In the following section, we’ll look at how to narrow down those keywords using the Moz Keyword Analysis tool (or some alternative methods if you are not a Pro member).

 If you are signed into your Google account, simply use the File > Save option to save the spreadsheet to your documents and start filling it in with your information.